qbead/qbeadWebsite/content/book/colortheory.md

 ### Mixing Colors with Pigments

 Now let's explore a type of color mixing that you might be more familiar with: mixing with pigments.
 If you've ever painted before, you’ve probably mixed colors on a palette.
 When we are painting, we are using the pigments in our paint to reflect light of only certain colors.
-Color mixing with pigments is frequently called subtractive color mixing because each of our base pigments removes a color (or reflects that color) from the initial ray of white light.
+Color mixing with pigments is frequently called subtractive color mixing because each of our base pigments absorbs a color from the initial ray of white light.
 The idea of using pigments to create color is used in our clothes, painting our houses, and even coloring our food.

 ::: further-reading
 Pigments work by absorbing certain components of light and reflecting others.
 To read more about colors as components of light, check out our [Light and Color lesson](/lightandcolor).
 :::

-When painting in elementary school, you likely were given red, yellow, and blue to use to mix the rest of the colors you wanted.
-With these colors you can create more colors such as green, orange, and purple.
-Using the red, blue, and yellow paints your art teacher provided, you may have struggled to get a true purple or the exact green that you imagined.
+When painting in elementary school, you likely were given red, yellow, and blue to create the rest of the colors you wanted.
+With these colors you can mix more colors such as green, orange, and purple.
+You may have struggled to get a true purple or the exact green that you imagined, if you were using only the red, blue, and yellow paints your art teacher provided.
-The reason for this is that the red and blue that you were given are not the best matches for our eye's color sensors.
+The reason for this is that the red and blue pigments that you were given are not the best matches for our eye's color sensors.
-Better colors for creating vibrant colors are those that a typical printer uses: yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific almost-red color that is a primary color).
+Better base pigments for creating vibrant colors are those that a typical printer uses: yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific almost-red color that is a primary color).

 Primary colors are special because they allow you to create all other colors.
 Primary colors can't be mixed from other colors, while secondary colors can be created by mixing others.
 Cyan, yellow, and magenta are primary colors because each of these pigments absorbs the light that best activates one of the three sensors in our eyes.
 For instance, cyan colored pigments absorb red light and reflect green and blue light.